Missing Orlando man last seen at Miami nightclub, family says

 Jeremiah Chavez has been missing since Sunday.

-“I’m trying to be strong,” said Marie Chavez, Jeremiah’s mother. “(There are) times that I do break.”
+"I'm trying to be strong," Marie Chavez, Jeremiah's mother, told Local 10 News.
+"But there's times that I do break."

 She hopes someone will help find her son.

-“(He) said he was going to get something to eat (and) never made it to the car,” Marie Chavez said.
+"(He) said he was going to get something to eat [but] they didn't want to leave the car, so they gave my son the key to the car," Marie Chavez said.
+"But, of course, my son never made it to the car."

 After walking out of the club, Jeremiah Chavez made a phone call to his sister, telling her that someone was chasing him, so she called police.

-“I’ve never seen him like that -- running away from something,” the family said.
+"I've never seen him like that," Marie Chavez said.
+"I mean, he sure looked like he was scared or running away from something."

 The Miami Police Department has issued a missing persons flyer.

-The family also put out a message on Facebook, asking for the public’s help in finding Chavez.
+Family members also posted a message on Facebook, asking for the public's help in finding Chavez, whose birthday was Monday.

 Anyone with any information is asked to call police.